MontagnaLab/InnovativeApproachesForInvertebrateBiodiversityMonitoring/notebooks/notebook1.md

         conda update conda
         ```

     2. Create a new conda environment for QIIME 2 and install it.
-You can choose whatever name you’d like for the environment, here we call it 'qiime2-amplicon-2025.4' to indicate what QIIME2 release is installed .
+You can choose whatever name you’d like for the environment, here we call it 'qiime2-amplicon-2025.4' to indicate what QIIME2 release is installed.

         ```bash
         conda env create --name qiime2-amplicon-2025.4 --file https://raw.githubusercontent.com/qiime2/distributions/refs/heads/dev/2025.4/amplicon/released/qiime2-amplicon-ubuntu-latest-conda.yml